imbus/testbench-requirement-service/README.md

 The requirement reader will receive the path to this configuration file as a parameter in its constructor, allowing it to load and work with your settings.

-For the default requirement reader, `JsonlRequirementReader`, add the `requirements_path` setting in the main `[jsonl]` section of your `reader_config.toml`.
+For the default requirement reader, [JsonlRequirementReader](#jsonlrequirementreader-default), add the `requirements_path` setting in the main `[jsonl]` section of your `reader_config.toml`.
 This should point to the directory containing the requirement files used by the service.

-Here’s an example of the minimum configuration for `JsonlRequirementReader`:
+Here’s an example of the minimum configuration for [JsonlRequirementReader](#jsonlrequirementreader-default):

 ```python
 # reader_config.toml